-According to SpineUniverse.com, a warm bath can be an effective relief for painful back spasms, because of there muscle relaxing effects.
-Dr. Donald S. Corenman who treats patients with disorders such as degenerative disc disease to nerve compression, recommends certain at-home remedies, including hot baths, as these can help with blood flow and clean out lactic acid.
+According to SpineUniverse.com, a warm bath can be an effective relief for painful back spasms.
+This due to baths muscle relaxing effects.
+Dr. Donald S. Corenman who treats patients with disorders such as degenerative disc disease to nerve compression, recommends certain at-home remedies, including hot baths.
+Furthermore, stating these can help with blood flow and clean out lactic acid.

-Science also backs up the usage of hydrotherapy ( or using water at varying temperatures to treat health conditions) as a way to help individuals deal with pain, self-efficacy, joint mobility; even balance and strength.
+Science also backs up the usage of hydrotherapy (or using water at varying temperatures to treat health conditions).
+Specifically, as a way to help individuals deal with pain, self-efficacy, joint mobility; even balance and strength.

-While a hot bath can help relieve tension in the body and ease the mind (like discussed above), adding a few little details may turn your bath from ordinary into extraordinary.
+While a hot bath can help relieve tension in the body and ease the mind (like beforementioned), adding a few little details may turn your bath from ordinary, into extraordinary.

-Essential oils are great because they have phytochemicals and if used correctly, can offer benefits to people, according to an article posted by Cleveland Clinic.
-The idea is that once inhaled (or absorbed) certain aroma's (oils) "simulate your central nervous system that triggers an emotional response".
+Essential oils are great because they have phytochemicals and if used correctly, can offer benefits to people, according to a post at Cleveland Clinic.
+The idea is that once inhaled (or absorbed) certain aroma’s (oils) “simulate your central nervous system that triggers an emotional response”.

-Additionally, you can also use things such as bath bombs and soaps that employ calming fragrances such as chamomile, to soothe your mind and invite in the sense of pure-relaxation.
-While these methods are great, an even better option may be to go with a lovely fragrant soy wax candle.
-Soy is a long lasting type of wax, that has none of the hazards of most traditionally used paraffin waxes, coupled with an essential oil fragrance, may give you complete tranquility.
+Additionally, you can also use things such as bath bombs and soaps that employ calming fragrances such as chamomile, to soothe your mind and invite in the sense of relaxation.
+While these methods are great, a better option may be to go with a fragrant soy wax candle.
+Soy is a long lasting type of wax, that has none of the hazards of most traditionally used paraffin waxes.
+This, coupled with an essential oil fragrance, can lead to some immediate tranquility.

 Secondly, you’ll be able to enjoy moisturized and healthy skin that smells great long after your bath is over.
 Also, because soaking in a bathtub for an extended time may dry your skin, it is essential that your soap smells good and offers high moisturizing qualities!

-Whenever you are playing your favorite mood-setting music, coupled with amazing fragrances from your soap, and the dancing light of candle fire, you will find yourself in a state of delightful bath-time bliss.
+Generally speaking, playing mood-setting music, coupled with fragrances, and the dancing light of candle fire, you will find yourself in a state of delightful bath-time bliss.

-That's right, music can have effects on your emotions and your body, according to an article published by The University Of Nevada, Reno.
-A slower tempo rhythm may help to calm your mind, as well as relax your muscles, which are both necessities when taking a bath for relaxation, right!
+Music can have effects on your emotions and your body, according to an article published by The University Of Nevada, Reno.
+A slower tempo rhythm may help to calm your mind.
+Furthermore, relaxing your muscles, both necessities when taking a bath for relaxation, right!

-There are tons of ways to enjoy a bath, these are some of the most frequently used, but also staples (because they work) on how to really take your experience to another level.
+There are many ways to enjoy a bath.
+These are some of the most frequently used, but also staples (because they work) on how to really take your experience to another level.